Top Three Hawaii Snorkel Spots

 For a bit more excitement, try Reefs End, the western tip of the atoll bay where morays, white tip reef sharks, ulua and whales intermix as the reef drops to the deep blue.

 The Backwall is for more experienced divers with depths exceeding 100 feet.
 It’s the southern wall of the crater, where the atoll erupted from the depths of the ocean, making it deep with strong currents.
 You will see big fish, dolphins, rays and perhaps humpbacks.
 If you’re lucky, you might even see a monk seal hunting for food in the nutrient rich depths.
 No fishing or spearfishing is allowed; this is only for enjoying the beauty while on a snorkel or dive tour.

 Wherever you decide to snorkel, do so with a healthy respect for our Hawaiian waters.
-These waters were pillaged of much of their beauty for generations and only through conservation efforts and the work of our amazing local waterman have our reefs recovered to a point where sea turtles, manta rays and other marine life are plentiful again.
+These waters were pillaged of much of their beauty for generations and only through conservation efforts and the work of our amazing local waterman have our reefs recovered to a point where sea turtles, manta rays and other marine life like sharks are plentiful again.

 Pay attention to the ocean and weather, as things change in a heartbeat.
 Be safe and post lots of pictures of the beauty only found in Hawaii.
 Snorkel smart, snorkel safe and chum around with other tourists.

 Pro tip- pick up a travel size tube of tooth paste.
 Just before you enter the water with your snorkel gear, get the inside of your mask wet, then rub a small amount of toothpaste around and across the inside of your mask.
 Keep rubbing until the film is almost clear.
 This film will keep your mask fog-free during your snorkel.
 Some people think they should use dish soap or body wash.
 Seriously, do you know what happens to soap when you add water?